-Quilters sometimes tend to toss quilt blocks into their scrap bins if they think the blocks aren't absolutely perfect.
+Quilters sometimes tend to toss quilt blocks into their scrap bins if they think the blocks aren't perfect.
 And yes, maybe some of those blocks should be placed aside and regarded as learning experiences.
 But before you decide that quilt blocks won't work, try a few easy methods to square them up.

 Is the Quilt Block Too Small?